Covid vaccine programme rolling on

 Let’s hope Mr. Van Tam can have words with 111, because we need the best information, whatever nationality produces it.
 The interview is here https://www.channel4.com/news/ask-jonathan-van-tam-an-in-depth-qa-with-englands-deputy-chief-medical-officer

 And if you want cancer-related covid information, see https://aftercancers.com/american-websites/

 Meantime, I go checking every agency that might help us.

 The Patients’ Association was founded to give patients a voice, and Angela from their helpline comes up with info that provides reliable answers to many vaccine concerns.
 Your questions may very likely have an answer here https://www.anaphylaxis.org.uk/covid-19-advice/pfizer-covid-19-vaccine-and-allergies/

 I always check before taking a new drug, to ensure that it won’t (hopefully) give me more problems.
 Currently I have become a ‘cyber-pall’ of Jo, a super helpful person in NHS England, but even she can’t find a way for me to check information, people who have genuine concerns over the vaccine aren’t being catered for.
 I wonder how many are being lumped in with anti-vaxxers?
 Surely it’s time the NHS came clean?
 Honesty is always the best policy.

 Their cop-out is “Ask your GP”.

-My GP is far too busy organising a massive vaccine roll-out, but helpfully suggests the Oxford/AstraZeneca vaccine is the better bet for me, then sends over the ingredients saying “let me know when YOU find out if this is OK for you”.
+My GP is far too busy organising a massive vaccine roll-out, but helpfully suggests the Oxford/AstraZeneca vaccine is the better bet for me, as I have a hisgtory of allergies.
+She then sends over the list of vacciner ingredients saying “let me know when YOU find out if this is OK for you”.